slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Help with a precise thing («I can drop a lasagna at 4:00.») instead of «I’m here for you».
 Helpful people don’t ask «how can I help».
 They just help.
 - «It’s on documentation.
 If it’s not add it.»
+- Without commitment, you’ll never start.
+Without consistency, you’ll never finish.
+- You don't need 100 self-help books, all you need is action + self-discipline.
+- Get your dopamine from action.

 > *"Doing is faster than watching."
 -- Naval Ravikant*